j-ylau/slomarket/README.md

 ## Usage

 After logging in, users can create listings by providing details about the item they want to sell, including images, description, price, and location.
 Users can browse listings, filter by categories, and send messages to sellers to inquire more about items they are interested in.

-## Accounts

-For admin testing, use the following information

-Email: justinlau226@gmail.com
-PW: adminaccount

-Please be informed that you will not have a profile.
-This account was created on the admin console, and so it had skipped profile setup.

 ## Contributing